pricing psychology for accountants

 Odd-even pricing: set prices at £19.99 or £299 per month to convey value and affordability.

 Reference pricing means setting prices in context of a reference point.
-For example: “Most of our clients investing at this level see their fee covered many times over through tax savings alone.”
+For example: “through tax savings, efficiency gains, and improved financial planning.”

 Pricing psychology - What are the Factors Influencing Pricing Decisions_